Accredited member of the American Animal Hospital Association since 1980.

 Dr. Wesley Pospichal joined Grove Veterinary Clinic in June 2017 after graduating from Oregon State University College of Veterinary Medicine in 2017.
 Originally from Minnesota, Dr. Pospichal decided to stay in Oregon following graduation to join his fiancé Dr. Burton at Grove.
 Prior to moving to Oregon for vet school, Dr. Pospichal graduated from the University of Minnesota-Duluth with a degree in biology and a minor in chemistry.
 Being from the Midwest, he did not have a lot of exposure to the oceangrowing up and has become very fond of the Oregon winters (Rain > Snow!!) and living on the coast.
 Dr. Pospichal’s special interests include internal medicine, cardiology, surgery, and ultrasound.
 In his spare time, he enjoys hiking, traveling, playing sports, and spending time with his ever-growing family including 2 Pomeranians (Klaus and Hildegard), Australian Shepherd (Bear Bear), and 3 cats (Sherlock, Jessie, Ginger).
 He is a diehard Minnesota Vikings fan and you can find him cheering for his hometown team every Sunday.

 Ann Bennett joined the Grove Veterinary team in November 2009 as our office manager.
 Ann has worked in the veterinary field for the past 15 years and in management for 25 years.
-She resides in Lincoln County with her life mate Bryan and their very cute dog, Maggie, and 1 sweet cat named Suzie Q. She enjoys gardening, woodworking, interior design and most recently a venture into stained glass creations.
+She resides in Lincoln County with her life mate Bryan and their very cute dogs, Maggie & Petey, and 1 sweet cat named Suzie Q. She enjoys gardening, woodworking, interior design and most recently a venture into stained glass creations.
+We are extremely fortunate to have Ann on the Grove Team - she is immaculate in her record keeping and does an amazing job.

 Angela has been a CVT at Grove Veterinary Clinic since 1993.
 Her interests are varied and include horseback riding and scuba diving.
 She has several animal companions in her family; these include MacKenzie, a very unique herding Husky dog mix, Monty a Quarterhorse/Palamino, Joker, a Quarterhorse, and a flock of chickens led by P-nut.
 Angela has also adopted two cats; Polly is a calico domestic short hair kitten that was adopted from the Lincoln County Animal Shelter, and Sneakers is a tuxedo domestic short cat that was found severely injured on the side of the road.
 Extensive efforts were made to find Sneakers home, but no one claimed her.
 Angela takes exceptional care of our patients and is an extremely loyal team member.